-I began The North Carolina Independent Waterman Project (formerly The Hatteras Fisherman Project) when I was hired to document the lives of local watermen (and women) for the annual Hatteras Village Day at the Docks Festival nearly seven years ago.
+I began The North Carolina Independent Waterman Project (formerly The Hatteras Fisherman Project) when I was hired to document the lives of local watermen (and women) for the annual Hatteras Village Day at the Docks Festival eight years ago.
 In the very first moments of photographing I was drawn to this ceaselessly resilient community of watermen and their families.
 They are hardworking North Carolinians striving to earn a living by sustainably and responsibly harvesting one of North Carolina’s great natural resources.
 And yet, they are caught in a tumultuous rip current of government restrictions, big industry lobbyists, public misinformation, and an increasingly delicate balance with the natural environment upon which they depend.
 As would be the case, publication deadlines neared and the initial assignment came to an end, but I couldn’t leave it at that.
 The assignment became a project that became a mission to photograph the story of this community and advocate for their way of life.

 I want to say upfront, I am not an expert on the subject of North Carolina Independent Watermen.
 I am simply blessed to be able to photograph their story.
 At the end of this page I’ve listed resources to which you can turn to find out more about their history, community, and how you can support their way of life.